-If you are thinking about heading down to check out the towers, I would make sure you check the times that the tour will be going.
-Without going on one of the tours (costs 7 dollars) you will not be able to actually go into the area with the towers, you can only look at it from the outside.
-On the Saturday I went, the tours ran from about 10:30 to 4, every 30 minutes but check the website before you go, this is not a area of the town that you want to simply find yourself wandering around in.
+If you are thinking about heading down to check out the towers, make sure you check the times that the tour will be going.
+Without going on one of the tours (costs 7 dollars in 2012) you will not be able to go into the area with the towers; you can only look at it from the outside.
+On Saturday when I went, the tours ran from about 10:30 AM to 4 PM, every 30 minutes, but check the website before you go, this is not an area of the town that you want to find yourself wandering around in.

 A little history on the builder Simon Rodia and the towers is as follows.

 When you go on the tour, what is most interesting about the area is that this place was right next to his house.
-All but the entry way of his house burned down but you can see that he literally started building the towers 5 feet from the side of his house.
+All but the entryway of his home burned down, but you can see that he literally started building the towers 5 feet from the side of his house.

-You can see that this piece of art was added to added to as it progressed.
-It is truly amazing to walk around in this mans creation and it reminds me a lot of my trip out to Leonard’s Salvation Mountain in the Salton Sea.
+You can see that this piece of art was added to as it progressed.
+It is truly amazing to walk around in this man’s creation, and it reminds me a lot of my trip out to Leonard’s Salvation Mountain in the Salton Sea.

 Also of note, the area all around the towers from when you get off the freeway till when you arrive is pretty sketchy.
-I wouldn’t want to be driving around there at night or have my car break down, so know that going into your journey.
-Other then that it is a fine piece of history that is worth checking out.
+I wouldn’t want to be driving around there at night or have my car break down, so know that going in.
+Other then that, it is a beautiful piece of history that is worth checking out.